 Most of the creeks and rivers in this area are swarming with fish, rainbows, cutthroats, dollies, and the odd brown trout so bring your fishing pole too.
 Below the road, the river quickly calms down and has some great fishing areas available.
 There are some awesome rustic campsites along this section where you can fish, hike and photograph wildlife all at the same time.
 It’s a pretty awesome river.

 The Conuma Fish Hatchery is located just up from the estuary and is a great place to learn about the various fish species that spawn here in the river.
 On the coast of BC, we have five salmon that return from the sea to lay their eggs in our rivers and lakes.
 These are the Chinook, Chum, Coho, Pink and Sockeye salmon species.

-I contacted Mike Austin at the hatchery and he arranged a tour for my wife Gina and I. The operations manager spent almost the whole afternoon showing us around the hatchery.
-The hatchery has come a long way from their humble beginnings.
-Its quite the place now.
+I contacted Mike Austin at the hatchery, and he arranged a tour for my wife Gina and me.
+The operations manager spent almost the whole afternoon showing us around the hatchery.
+The hatchery has come a long way from its humble beginnings.
+It’s quite the place now.
 When we were there they had pens filled with giant chinook salmon from the Gold River and other pens with Burma River Chinook, these were big fish that had just been beached seined from these rivers.

-After the eggs and milt has been removed from the adult fish, the remains are trucked just down river and left for the predators, the bears will move these fish all along the river shores as they feed and some wind up in the water where the nutrients are added to the water, we walked along the river shore and along the newly added side channel that has just been built and you could see the value of this in the lush growth there in the shore plants and trees.
+After the eggs and milt have been removed from the adult fish, the remains are trucked just downriver and left for the predators, the bears will move these fish all along the river shores as they feed, and some wind up in the water where the nutrients are added to the water, we walked along the river shore and along the newly added side channel that has just been built, and you could see the value of this in the lush growth there in the shore plants and trees.